saadeghi/daisyui/src/docs2/src/routes/docs/add-themes.svelte.md

 ## How to use a theme only for a section of page?

-Add `data-theme="THEME_NAME"` to any element and everything inside will have your theme. you can nest themes and there is no limit!
+Add `data-theme="THEME_NAME"` to any element and everything inside will have your theme.
+You can nest themes and there is no limit!

 You can force a section of your HTML to only use a specific theme.